 Does articulated credit transfer to other colleges or universities?

 - Articulated credit is intended to be used toward the attainment of a degree or certificate at OCC.
 However, depending on the other school’s policy, it may be used as transfer credit.
 Check with the specific institution about their acceptance of articulated credit.

 - Review the list of articulated courses.
 Click on "high school alignments" in the related links column.

 Where can I get more information?

-- Ask your CTE teacher, high school counselor or visit the Articulation website.
+- Ask your CTE teacher, high school counselor, OCC counselor, or visit the Articulation website.

 How do I submit extra certification requirements?